 - Smooth rocks, preferably oval or round in shape

-- Outdoor sealer, Outdoor Mod Podge or Patio Paint Clear Coat
+- Outdoor sealer, Outdoor Mod Podge or Patio Paint Clear Coat (my choice)

 There!
 Wasn’t that fun!?
 I had my ladybugs in the flower boxes outside of my studio.
 Hopefully, no one walks off with them!
 (Update: people did walk off with them!)
 Worse case scenario?
 I have to make more.
 And that’s not so bad. :) There are over 250 easy crafts for kids here so don’t leave without bookmarking some first. :)